 Academic Health Center: Academic health centers bring together programs of instruction and research in the health sciences and the delivery of health services.
 The Association of Academic Health Centers (AAHC) defines an academic health center as consisting of an allopathic or osteopathic school of medicine, at least one other health-professions school or program, and one or more owned or affiliated teaching hospitals, health systems, or other organized health-care services.
 The AAHC also notes that the organization and structure of these institutions may vary.
 Academic health centers function either as component units of public or private universities, of state university systems, or as free-standing institutions.

+Accredited: The status of public recognition that a nationally recognized accrediting agency grants to an institution or educational program that meets the agency's established requirements.

 Academic Year: An academic year is defined as containing at least 30 instructional weeks.
 The college is expected to articulate its curriculum for each academic year, identifying semesters, courses, and precise clock or credit hours.

+Additional location: A facility that is geographically apart from the main campus of the institution and at which the institution offers at least 50 percent of a program and may qualify as a branch campus.

 Assessment: The systematic use of a variety of methods to collect, analyze, and use information to determine whether a podiatric medical student has acquired the competencies (e.g., knowledge, skills, and attitudes) that the profession and the public expect of a podiatric physician and to determine whether the college has achieved established programmatic outcomes.

-Branch Campus: A location of an institution that is geographically apart and independent of the main campus of the institution and is permanent in nature; offers courses in educational programs leading to a degree, certificate, or other recognized educational credential; has its own faculty and administrative or supervisory organization; and has its own budgetary and hiring authority.
+Branch Campus: An additional location of an institution that is geographically apart and independent of the main campus of the institution and is permanent in nature; offers courses in educational programs leading to a degree, certificate, or other recognized educational credential; has its own faculty and administrative or supervisory organization; and has its own budgetary and hiring authority.

 Chief Academic Officer: The chief academic officer is the dean of the college or school.